The unique art of sign painting: One man’s journey

 With his earlier education in woodworking and skillfulness as a painter, Poppy describes his process for producing each custom sign: A large crezon sheet is cut to a specific size that maximizes the overall sheet size.
 Each piece is primed, then coated, before the content (lettering) is applied using One-Shot enamel.

-The last of these signs was completed in 2014 and several hundred can be found throughout the downtown of the Town of Newmarket, identifiable by their design details: black and white lettering set against a gray shield most often displaying the original owner’s name and occupation, along with the date the house was built.
+The last of these signs was completed in 2014 and several hundred can be found throughout the downtown of the Town of Newmarket, identifiable by their design details: black and white lettering set against a grey shield most often displaying the original owner’s name and occupation, along with the date the house was built.
 In some instances, the Ontario Heritage Act required an additional layer of information, which was then applied to an accompanying sign.
 In each case, the design layout was roughed out with lines and strokes before any paint was applied.
-The process was labor-intensive, careful, exacting.
+The process was labour-intensive, careful, exacting.

 Other types of lettering have gone by the wayside or have been replaced with the use of vinyl.
 For example, in the 1970s, Poppy describes car dealerships, bus companies and even racing teams requiring hand lettering on their vehicles.
 This required less precision than on a sign, and was typically done using a One Shot poster paint that was more easily removed than the One Shot enamel.
 A more temporary kind of work, but requiring much skill nonetheless.